-Pregnancy and childbirth can make any new mom nervous, but for disabled parents, the worry can be even greater.
-However, with proper planning and the right nursery items, you can make your home safe for baby and more convenient for yourself.
+Pregnancy and childbirth can make any new mom nervous.
+But, you might be wondering what it’s like having a baby in Sweden if you are disabled?
+Being a disabled parent in Sweden comes with many challenges.
+With proper planning and the right nursery items, you can make your home safe for baby and more convenient for yourself.

 What To Prepare Before Baby Comes

 For your baby’s arrival, you want to make sure of two things.
 First, ensure that your home is safe for both you and your child to navigate in addition to standard baby-proofing.
 Next, you’ll need to think about nursery products and innovations that can help you care for your child whenever he or she is in need.

 Statistics from the CDC show that more than 7,000 children and teens age 0-19 died because of unintentional injuries in 2019, and the numbers are high for adults as well.
 This and other safety concerns are important to consider when you bring home your child.
 Follow these guidelines from Babycenter.com for traditional baby-proofing safeguards.
 You may need to take a few extra precautions to adapt your home to your needs, such as:

 - “Remove any loose carpeting or rugs; it can get caught in wheelchair wheels or cause slipping,” and, “Replace door knobs with levers.
 Door knobs can be difficult for a wheelchair-bound person to turn, but a lever can be easily pushed down,” instructs Angie’s List.

 - The bathroom can be a treacherous area.
 Install grip bars in the bathroom to help you safely bathe and toilet train your child.
 You can also replace standard faucets with levered faucets for ease of use.

 - Use non-slip mats and install skid-resistant flooring to help prevent falls and trips.